ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: In-Context RCA

 assuming that higher values of $\rho$ correspond to better quality estimations.
 The underlying hypothesis is that if $S_I$ is of high quality, the RCA segmenter should perform well on at least some of the reference images, resulting in high values of $\rho$.
 Conversely, if $S_I$ is of poor quality, the segmenter is expected to perform poorly on the reference database.

 In this work, we propose to adopt in-context segmentation models as reverse segmenters, resulting in In-Context RCA (see Fig. \ref{fig:framework}).
 Unlike previous approaches, that rely on training CNNs \cite{robinson2018real} or computationally expensive atlas-based registration methods as reverse classifiers \cite{rca,robinson2017automatic}, in-context learning models are computationally efficient and can adapt their predictions based on a small support set.
 We also introduce a dynamic selection of the reference dataset on a per-case basis based on retrieval similarity, enabling the use of smaller, more relevant reference datasets.
-Here we employ two different reverse in-context segmenters to demonstrate the approach's versatility.\\

-\textbf{UniverSeg-based reverse segmenter.} The UniverSeg architecture \cite{universeg} was designed to tackle unseen medical segmentation tasks without requiring additional training.
-Given a query image $Q$ and a small support set $\mathcal{S}$ of image-label pairs that define a new segmentation task, UniverSeg is able to segment the query image $Q$ following the provided examples, without updating the neural weights.
-It follows a UNet-like encoder-decoder architecture composed of CrossBlock modules.
-These modules, which are convolutional layers, enable the transfer of relevant information between the support set and the query image, allowing the model to perform accurate segmentation without task-specific retraining.
-It was trained on a collection of 53 open-access medical segmentation datasets called MegaMedical, covering a wide range of image modalities and structures.

-Here we adopt UniverSeg as the reverse classifier of the In-Context RCA framework.
-To this end, we use the target image $I$ and the predicted segmentation under assessment $S_I$ as the UniverSeg support set, i.e. we simply define $\mathcal{S}=\{(I, S_I)\}$.
-We then segment all the reference images $J_i$ in our RCA reference database by considering them as query images, one at a time, and finally compare each resulting segmentation $S_{J_k}$ with the corresponding reference segmentation $S_{J_k}^{GT}$ to estimate $\hat{\rho}(S_I)$ as defined in Eq.~\eqref{eq:RCA-estimate}.\\
+This approach improves both computational efficiency and prediction quality.
+Implementation details, the specific in-context models explored (UniverSeg, SAM 2), and the retrieval-augmented experiments are provided in Section~\ref{sec:experimental-setup}. \\